top of page

 Let’s start with the basics – what is intelligence?
 I consider it the ability to learn from experience and adapt to new situations, which applies to bugs, crows, dogs, and neural networks, all at differing levels.
 Human-level intelligence also includes the ability to understand and handle abstract concepts like truth and justice as well as use knowledge to manipulate our environment.
 However, my very general definition doesn’t clearly depict the many facets of our intelligence, so here’s a better one:

 Intelligence is the capacity for abstraction, logic, understanding, self-awareness, learning, emotional knowledge, reasoning, planning, creativity, critical thinking, and problem-solving.
-It can also be described as the ability to perceive or infer information; and to retain it as knowledge to be applied to adaptive behaviors within an environment or context. --Wikipedia
+It can also be described as the ability to perceive or infer information; and to retain it as knowledge to be applied to adaptive behaviors within an environment or context. -Wikipedia

 Gardner suggests eight distinct forms of human intelligence – since our intelligence is so multi-faceted, we have a greater advantage in learning from and adapting to our environments.
 While there may be different dimensions of intelligence, there is also some evidence that the dimensions are correlated and there is a central g-factor of intelligence.